AndresPitta/AndresPitta.github.io/_posts/2020-07-08-Realistic-Neighbourhoods.md

 ![Giraffe_sample](../images/giraffe.jpg)

 And I know that giraffes are really cool.
 Nonetheless, one problem we saw in the previous post is homogeneity.
-It seems like, when images are not cohesive enough, GANs try to generate images that resemble all of the elements in them.
+It seems like when images are not cohesive enough, GANs try to generate images that resemble all of the elements in them.
 Thus, the team believes that, having a floorplan in the same dataset as an exterior image will result in noisy generated images.
-In order to solve this problem, using [this code](https://github.com/AndresPitta/MDS-2019-20-capstone-realtor.com/blob/master/src/img_cluster.py), we created 4 clusters as shown here:
+To solve this problem, using [this code](https://github.com/AndresPitta/MDS-2019-20-capstone-realtor.com/blob/master/src/img_cluster.py), we created 4 clusters as shown here:

 ![clusters](../images/clusters.PNG)

 For this model, for cohesiveness, we used about 100,000 from the exteriors cluster.
-This is because these images resemble the images that are already in the website.
+This is because these images resemble the images that are already on the website.

 <h3 style="font-size:200%;text-align:center">The work</h3>

 This bit is a little more technical, for those of you who want a little more detail.
 As mentioned in the previous post, GANs are made of 2 opposing networks: The Generator and The Discriminator.
 The Generator is in charge of generating images and the Discriminator is in charge of judging whether these images are real or not.
 The networks are trained for several epochs, in which for each epoch, the networks become better at doing their job.
 The goal is that, after several epochs, the Generator generates images realistic enough to fool the discriminator.

-For this model, we used a conditional GANs, which basically means that the input is a city and the output will be a generated image of that city.
+For this model, we used a conditional GANs, which means that the input is a city and the output will be a generated image of that city.
 The architecture we used for the model is the following:

 ![architecture](../images/architecture.png)